-– 876 small business owners nationwide participate in a joint support program by the Ministry of SMEs and Startups and the Korea Small and Medium Business Corporation
+– 876 small business owners nationwide participate in a joint support program by the Ministry of SMEs and Startups and the Korea Small Business Corporation

-– A 90% funding success rate and participation from a total of 170,000 supporters help revitalize the local economy
+– With a 90% funding success rate and 170,000 supporters participating, the program is revitalizing local economies

-– Success stories from local small business owners in sectors such as health functional foods and traditional liquor continue to emerge… Support for global expansion in the second half of the year is also set to begin in earnest
+– Success stories from local small business owners in sectors such as health functional foods and traditional liquor are emerging one after another… Support for global expansion in the second half of the year is also set to begin in earnest

 Wadizannounced on the 24th that, through its “Local Crowdfunding” support program, 876 local small business owners across the country have raised a cumulative total of 13.3 billion won over the past three years.